quentinchen727/notes/linux.md

 fc // bring on your $EDITOR to fix your recent command ctrl-s // command history forward search ctrl-r // command history backward search

+## mmap
+mmap is a POSIX-compliant unix system call that maps files or devices into memory, a method of memory-mapped file I/O. It naturally implements demand paging.
+It can be used as IPC, as opposed to System V IPC "shared memory facility".

+## cscope
+cscope -d ## open command line interface

+## Gflags
+The flag definitions can be scattered around the source code, not just listed in one place such as main().
+1. dEclare dependency on gflags with CMake/Bazel.
+2. DEFINE: defining flags in program:
+    #include <gflags/gflags.h>
+    DEFINE_bool // defining a boolean flag
+    and other types: int32, int64, uint64, double, string.
+    DEFINE_bool(name, default_value, help_string) // --help flag
+You can define a flag anywhere in your source code.
+If u want to use it across files, define it in .cc, and declare it in .h.
+3. Accessing the Flag: FLAGS_foo
+4. accessing the flag in a different file: DECLARE_bool(foo);